 Will my child require bladder surgery?

 Many children with Spina Bifida have a poorly functioning bladder, or a bladder that does not grow with them.
 When clean intermittent catheterization and bladder medicine is not enough, some of these children may eventually require a bladder augmentation.
 This is an operation that uses a piece of the intestine to make the bladder bigger.

 What is Clean Intermittent Catheterization (CIC) of the bladder?

 CIC means the periodic insertion of a hollow plastic tube (catheter) into the urethra, past the sphincter muscle and into the bladder.
 Because the catheter is hollow, urine will flow through it and the bladder will empty.
 It must be done at regular intervals, and it is best if done on a set schedule each day.

-For more information about Spina Bifida please visit the Spina Bifida Association.
+For more information about Spina Bifida and Urologic care, please visit the Spina Bifida Association.